More than one in 10 people in NSW are carers, so chances are you already know at least one carer.

 Carers can be anyone including parents, partners, children, siblings, friends, neighbours and colleagues.
 They provide support to people, often family members, who need it because they have disability, mental illness, chronic illness, dementia or are frail aged.

-The NSW Carers Awards acknowledge and celebrate the significant contribution unpaid or ‘informal’ carers make to the person (or people) they care for and the community.
-By nominating a carer you know for an Award you will help to raise awareness of carers across their community.
+The annual NSW Carers Awards acknowledge and celebrate the significant contribution unpaid or ‘informal’ carers make to the person (or people) they care for and the community.

 This is important to carers for many reasons, including improving community attitudes to carers and making it easier for carers to ask for help.